GfSE/SpecIF-Pages/Documentation/31_SpecIF_JSON-Schema.md

 implementations and code, generated from the schema definition, with equal names defined by other standards (e.g. the term *Node* is used in the JavaScript world by NodeJS and also defined in the SpecIF metamodel).
 So the metamodel term *Node* is called *SpecifNode* in the JSON-schema definition etc.

+There is a series of <a href="https://gfse.github.io/SpecIF-Pages/Tutorials/Tutorials.html" target="_blank">tutorials</a> explaning the information model.

 ## SpecIF JSON example